mendix/docs/content/en/docs/howto/security/best-practices-security.md

 To scan uploaded files for malicious content, do one of the following:

-* Create a custom module and configure the functionality yourself, for example, by using a [Before Commit event](/refguide/setting-up-data-validation/#validation-before-commit-event).
+* Create a custom module and configure the functionality yourself, for example, by using a [before a commit event](/refguide/setting-up-data-validation/#validation-before-commit-event).
 * Check available modules in the [Mendix Marketplace](https://marketplace.mendix.com/).
 For more information on how to use the Mendix Marketplace content, see [Using Marketplace Content](/appstore/overview/use-content/).